 Anyhow, I really like doing these evaluations.
 It is kind of like getting a survey done on a boat or a pre-purchase inspection done on a house in that the person making the assessment is not the person, or agency, providing the service or making the repair.

-Tags: SAP, DOT, Evaluation, Assessment, Little Rock, Arkansas, Substance Abuse, Counseling
+Tags: SAP, DOT, Evaluation, Assessment, Huntsville, Madison, Substance Abuse, Counseling, FMCSA, Rule Violation

 A month into my own business and I am just beginning to be profitable.
 I have paid the rent for February and have already had paying customers this month.
 The mixture of excitement and terror about making my own way is nearly an addiction of it’s own.